 HBO has officially picked up the series, and casting is well underway.
-In her television debut, Lily-Rose Depp will play the female lead opposite The Weeknd, and Troye Sivan.
-Shiva Baby’s Rachel Sennott, Hari Nef and Blackpink’s Jennie have also recently joined the A24 production.
+In her television debut, Lily-Rose Depp will play the female lead opposite The Weeknd’s Abel Tesfaye.
+Shiva Baby’s Rachel Sennott, Hari Nef, Blackpink’s Jennie, Troye Sivan, TV on the Radio’s Tunde Adebimpe, Anne Heche, Suzanna Son, Melanie Liburd, Steve Zissis, Elizabeth Berkley Lauren and Nico Hiragahave also recently joined the A24 production.

 According to a profile by Vogue, Fahim started his career as a “well-known nightlife entrepreneur in L.A., where his circle of friends and patrons include some of the most influential young actors and musicians working today.”
 He eventually transitioned to writing full time, and began working closely with The Weeknd who rose to stardom in L.A. as well.
 And as we all know, Levinson, who created Euphoria and Malcolm and Marie, knows how to write a good West Coast mess.

 Though this is The Weeknd’s first time working so intimately on a series, he’s no stranger to television or film.
 Last year he wrote and starred in an episode of American Dad, and prior to that he played himself in A24’s critically acclaimed Uncut Gems.